stratoflug-gt/Pi_In_The_Sky/README.md

 Open Heizungssteuerung.py by typing:
   > sudo nano Heizungssteuerung.py

-Then change the variable <testMode> to <True>.
+Then change the variable 'testMode' to 'True'.
 Save and exit the document.

 To start the script type:
   > python3 Heizungssteurung.py